jackethmoney/SATOSHI-Token/README.md

 # Overview

 SATS(SATOSHI Token) is a "stablecoin" which 1 SATS is always pegged to one hundred millionth of 1 Bitcoin. <br>
-SATS is mintable and redeemable with RBTC(Rsk Smart Bitcoin) on SATOSHI token contract on RSK blcokchain.
+SATS is mintable and redeemable against RBTC(Rsk Smart Bitcoin) on SATOSHI token contract on RSK blcokchain.

 # Features
 - RBTC held in the SATOSHI contract can be flashlonable.